 The final report is a synthesis of the main results of the OECD Cooperative Programme on Eutrophication under the Chairman of the Technical Bureau, Dr. Richard Vollenweider.
-It is the outcome of several years' concerted effort by 18 Member countries.
+It is the outcome of several years' concerted effort by 18 Member countries, at 50 institutes.
 The objectives were to establish, through international cooperation, a basis for eutrophication control of inland waters (lakes and reservoirs in particular), and to develop better guidelines for fixing nutrient load criteria compatible with water use objectives.

 This report is both complementary and supplementary to the four Regional Project Reports published as follows.
 A fifth report (the Canadian contribution) has been developed which tests the OECD results on bodies of waters not included in the analytical part.

 In the Alpine regions are the headwaters of a large number of European waters.
 30 lakes, consisting of 38 lake basins, are included in this project.

 This project includes the lakes resulting from the retreat of the great quaternary glaciers.
 10 lakes, consisting of 15 lake basins, are included in this project.

 This project includes man-made lakes and reservoirs and other relatively shallow lakes, lagoons and estuarine waters covering a wide variety of geographical situations.
 32 waterbodies are included in this project.